 How to change a director’s details at Companies House

-With the exception of a director’s date of birth, you can change any details that have been registered at Companies House using the form CH01.
-In the majority of circumstances, it is very quick and easy to make such amendments through the 1st Formations free Online Company Manager.
+With the exception of a director’s date of birth, you can change any details that have been registered at Companies House using form CH01.
+In the majority of circumstances, it is very quick and easy to make such amendments through 1st Formations Online Company Manager.

 Companies House will update these details on the public register within approximately 48 hours.

-If the wrong date of birth has been registered for a director, the only way these details can be changed is by filing a replacement appointment form or, if the incorrect date was added on incorporation, through the use of the RP02A and RPCH01 forms.
+If the wrong date of birth has been registered for a director, the only way this information can be changed is by filing a replacement appointment form or, if the incorrect date was added on incorporation, by submitting forms RPCH01 and form RP02a.

 Are details of company directors made available to the public?